berylhu43/tax-evasion-risk-prediction/README.md

 The evaluation uses cross-validation, confusion matrices, and ROC curves to compare predictive power and error rates, with a focus on minimizing false negatives (i.e., companies that actually cheat but are predicted as non-cheaters).

+The dataset contains 11 variables with the following definitions

+Variable        Definition
+Risk            1 if firm found to have evaded taxes after audit; 0 otherwise Sector          Historical risk score for the industry sector of a firm PARA A          Discrepancy found in planned expenditure (in crore) Risk A          Risk score computed from Para A and firm traits PARA B          Discrepancy found in unplanned expenditure (in crore) Risk B          Risk score computed from Para B and firm traits Money Value     Firm revenue in past 2 years
+Risk D          Risk score computed from some firm traits Score           Comprehensive risk score
+Inherent Risk   Firm's historical risk score
+Audit Risk      Total discrepancy score computed from examining firm tax returns

 ## 📊 Key Findings

 - **Linear Probability Model (LPM)**